AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/responsive-design.md

 ## Responsive Images {#responsive-images}

 Responsive pages will dynamically adapt to the device on which they are rendered, offering a better experience for the user.
-However it is also important that assets that are appropriate to the device are also delivered and thus minimizing page load time.
+However it is also important that assets are optimized to the breakpoint and device to minimize page load time.

 [The Core Component Image Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/wcm-components/image.html) features adaptive image selection and responsive behavior with lazy loading.